Implementing informal learning

 Microlearning

 Although microlearning can be used within a formal learning module, it’s also great for informal learning.
-Say an employee needs a quick refresher course on a key topic or just wants the high level details of a training course.
+Say an employee needs a quick refresher course on a key topic or just wants the high-level details of a training course.
 Including a section in your learning management system for microlearning sessions is ideal.
-Employees who need answers immediately and are limited on time, can use these sessions to learn-on-the-go.
+Employees who need answers immediately and are limited on time, can use these sessions to learn on the go.

 Online seminars